2020 Plan Information

 You can name a relative, friend, advocate, attorney, doctor, or someone else to be your representative.
 Others may already be authorized under State law to be your representative.
 You can call us at 1-800-469-6292 (TTY 711)to learn how to appoint a representative.
 You can also complete the Appointment of Representative Form below and mail it to us or fax it to 212-337-5711.

 If the Governor of New York state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from VillageCareMAX.
 This includes access to emergency care, urgent care and getting needed prescription drugs.

-If you cannot use a network provider during a disaster, VillageCareMAX will allow you to obtain care from out-of-network providers for medical care.
+If you cannot use a network provider during a disaster, VillageCareMAX will allow you to obtain care from out-of-network providers at in-network cost-sharing.
 If you cannot use a network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.